chaitanyaspatil/Edge_Detection_ECE_251C/README.md

 We combine the [holistically-nested edge detection (HED)](https://arxiv.org/abs/1504.06375) algorithm with the discrete wavelet transform in an attempt to improve the performance of the algorithm.
 We use an [existing PyTorch implementation](https://github.com/xwjabc/hed) of the official HED code (originally written in Caffe).
 We have used two different versions of the wavelet transform - Haar and the biorthogonal 4.4 wavelet.
 We will describe our various approaches to this problem and review the results for the two situations, along with possible explanations for our results.

-The code is evaluated on Python 3.6 with PyTorch 1.0 (CUDA9, CUDNN7) and MATLAB R2018b.
+Running this code requires access to Python 3.6, PyTorch 1.0 (CUDA9, CUDNN7) and MATLAB R2018b.

 #### Instructions